lsoft/ReSequel.Support/README.md

 ### Visual Studio ReSequel options

-Behaviour of ReSequel can be modified in various aspects.
+Behavior of ReSequel can be modified in various aspects.

 Here are the options for SQL queries background colors and opacity, border colors, completion status and a switch for a strict mode: